IviFoundation/IviDrivers/IviDriverNet/1.0/Spec/IviDriverNet.md

 All references to .NET in this document unless specifically qualified that they refer to .NET Framework refer to .NET 6 or later.

-Drivers should indicate the .NET and .NET FW versions they support in the IVI Compliance document.
+Drivers shall indicate the .NET and .NET FW versions they support in the IVI Compliance document.

 ### IVI.NET Namespaces